 - Step 13: Put a Bow on it: Gather Required Documents and Prepare for Filing with the USPTO

-Each of these steps will be vital to your understanding and diligence in drafting your patent application.
+Each of these steps will be vital to helping you grasp the fundamentals of how to write a patent application.
 So, get your pencil and a notepad, and open up the provisional patent application article and start taking notes.
 NOW!

 KEY: Remember, you do not have to file a provisional patent application.
 A provisional application’s main purpose is to: